jbussemaker/AssignmentEncoding/README.md

   - The best encoder is selected from the division with the highest priority that contains 1 or more encoders:
     - Determine minimum imputation ratio within the division
     - From the encoders that have this minimum imputation ratio, select the one with the highest information index
+    - If there are multiple best encoders, preference is given to eager encoders due to faster imputation
 - Total selection time (not cached) is greatly influenced by `n_mat_eager_max` and `encoding_time_limit`
   - For lower time values (`n_mat_eager_max ~ 1000`, `encoding_time_limit ~ .5`), many encoders are skipped
   - However, increasing the allowed time does not result in better encoding scores and optimization results